 As we near the ELDT compliance date of February 7, 2022, it’s important to familiarize yourself with the current requirements.
 Training providers must upload ELDT training certifications into the TPR, and SDLAs can confirm a CDL applicant’s completion of ELDT through CDLIS.

-- Requiring an overall score of at least 80 percent during assessment
+Requiring an overall score of at least 80 percent during the assessment

 How Can DISA Help?